pandas-dev/pandas/doc/source/contributing_docstring.rst

 Section 5: See Also
 ~~~~~~~~~~~~~~~~~~~

-This is an optional section, used to let users know about pandas functionality
+This section is used to let users know about pandas functionality
 related to the one being documented.
-While optional, this section should exist
+In rare cases, if no related methods
-in most cases, unless no related methods or functions can be found at all.
+or functions can be found at all, this section can be skipped.

 An obvious example would be the `head()` and `tail()` methods.
 As `tail()` does
 the equivalent as `head()` but at the end of the `Series` or `DataFrame`